 The operation of the throttle grip should be checked before each ride.
-In addition, the cable should be lubricated at the intervals specified in the periodic maintenance chart.
+In addition, the cable should be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance chart.

 Checking and lubricating the brake and shift pedals